chrishumboldt/rocket-propel/README.md

 ### Transform

+##### transform($anything)
+Set the transform of anything for an element with all the necessary prefixes for all the browser types.

+##### transform-origin($x: 50%, $y: 50%, $z: 0)
+Set the transform origin of an element with all the necessary prefixes for all the browser types.

 ##### transform-rotate($rotate: 0deg)
 Set the transform rotate style of an element with all the necessary prefixes for all the browser types.

+##### transform-rotate-x($rotate: 0deg)
+Set the transform rotate X style of an element with all the necessary prefixes for all the browser types.

+##### transform-rotate-y($rotate: 0deg)
+Set the transform rotate Y style of an element with all the necessary prefixes for all the browser types.

+##### transform-rotate-z($rotate: 0deg)
+Set the transform rotate Z style of an element with all the necessary prefixes for all the browser types.

 ##### transform-scale($x: 1, $y: 1)
 Set the transform scale style of an element with all the necessary prefixes for all the browser types.